 We are also aware of issued patents that could apply to one or more of our specific products.
 For example, a U.S. patent recently issued to Advanced Biotherapy, Inc. has claims to the use of anti-gamma interferon antibodies to treat certain autoimmune diseases.
-The currently issued claims, however, do not cover treatment of either Crohn's disease or psoriasis -- the two indications currently being investigated in our SMART Anti-Gamma Interferon Antibody clinical trials.
-Additional examples include an issued U.S. patent to Schering Corporation that may cover our humanized anti-IL-4 antibody, issued U.S. and European patents to Genetics Institute (now a wholly-owned subsidiary of Wyeth) that may cover our SMART Anti-IL-12 Antibody, and a recently issued U.S. patent to Genentech claiming humanized antibodies with certain framework region substitutions that may cover some of our antibodies in development.
+The claims issued to Advanced Biotherapy, Inc., however, do not cover treatment of either Crohn's disease or psoriasis, the two indications currently being investigated in our HuZAF (Anti-Gamma Interferon Antibody) clinical trials.
+However, a European patent issued to Genentech in 1998 and a U.S. patent issued in 2003 do have claims to the use of anti-gamma interferon inhibitors, including antibodies, for treatment of inflammatory bowel disease, including Crohn's disease.
+Additional examples include issued U.S. and European patents to Genetics Institute (now a wholly-owned subsidiary of Wyeth) that may cover our anti-IL-12 antibody, and a recently issued U.S. patent to Genentech claiming humanized antibodies with certain framework region substitutions that may cover some of our antibodies in development.
 As a result, we might be required to obtain licenses from others.
 We may not be able to obtain required licenses on terms acceptable to us, if at all.
-If we do not obtain required licenses, we may encounter significant delays in product development while we redesign potentially infringing products or methods or we may not be able to market our products at all.]
+If we do not obtain required licenses, we may encounter significant delays in product development while we redesign potentially infringing products or methods or we may not be able to market our products at all.